 - Act with integrity

 - Make a difference

 - Care

 - Work together

-- Reimagine the possible
+- · Reimagine the possible

+This culture is supported by appropriate tone at the top through regular communication from leadership to all partners and staff about the firm's commitment to quality.
 Key messages are communicated to our firm by our Territory Senior Partner and our leadership team and are reinforced by engagement partners.
 These communications focus on what we do well and actions we can take to make enhancements.
 We track whether our people believe that our leaders' messaging conveys the importance of quality to the success of our firm.
-Based on this tracking, we are confident our people understand our audit quality objectives.

-Delivering service of the highest quality is core to our purpose and our assurance strategy, the focus of which is to strengthen trust and transparency in our clients, in the capital markets and wider society.
+Based on this tracking, we are confident our people understand our quality objectives.
+Delivering service of the highest quality is core to our purpose and our Assurance strategy, the focus of which is to strengthen trust and transparency in our clients, in the capital markets and wider society.